About The stations PA100M and PA100K

 Navigate through the room with the mouse on the panorama image, or navigate by moving the field of view on the floorplan with the mouse.
 Zoom in and out by moving the green dot at the bottom of the panorama image on the slider.

-Other countries: your card + SAE + 2.
+Inside Europe: your card + SAE + 2

 Logbooks for PA100M and PA100K